HSG 374 Aging in America: A Personal and Societal Journey

 - Will be familiar with adult development stages and theoretical frameworks of aging.

-- Will know and understand some of the basic issues affecting the lives of aging Americans (including economics, illness/wellness, employment/retirement, living environments, care giving, women and multicultural groups, death/dying/bereavement/widowhood, public policy).
+- Will know and understand some of the basic issues affecting the lives of aging Americans (including economics, illness/wellness, employment/retirement, living environments, care giving, women and multicultural groups, death/dying/bereavement/widowhood, and public policy).

 - Employ the methods and data that historians and social and behavioral scientists use to investigate the human condition.